romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Within a GitHub organization's team, what positions can a team member occupy?
+Q: Within a GitHub organization's team, what positions can a team member occupy?
 <details><summary>Show the answer</summary><p>

 - **Team maintainer, Team member**